Top 10 Traditional British Dishes

 Traditional British dishes are a collection of culinary cultures that includes dishes from England, Scotland, Wales, and Northern Ireland.
 British dishes are simply prepared from quality local ingredients, which chefs combine with simple sauces to accentuate flavor rather than disguise it.

-To enjoy classic British dishes, according to ancient traditions, people often go to “pubs” because they are close to home or work.
+To enjoy Classic Traditional British dishes, according to ancient traditions, people often go to “pubs” because they are close to home or work.
 Gather with friends in a community atmosphere, with the availability of alcohol.

 Popular British dishes include a full breakfast, roast dinner, fish and chips, and shepherd’s pie, which are proper British dishes.
 British culinary culture is also more or less influenced by other cuisines worldwide.